 Short-term plans don't cover all of the ten essential health benefits that ACA health plans are required to cover.
 Most short-term plans are designed to protect against sudden illnesses and injuries and provide only emergency services coverage.

 The coverage duration of short-term insurance plans ranges from 30 days to 12 months, so your length of coverage is up to you.
 Short-term policies are also often approved quickly, and can go into effect as soon as the day after applying.

 Short-term insurance is less expensive.

-Short-term policies can use medical underwriting to reject less healthy people or those with certain health conditions.
+Short-term policies can use medical underwriting to reject people with certain health conditions.
 As a result, this makes the cost of short-term plans much lower than regular insurance plans.

-Unlike traditional insurance, which covers pre-existing conditions, short-term insurance plans do not provide pre-existing condition coverage.
+Unlike traditional insurance, which covers pre-existing conditions, short-term insurance plans don't provide pre-existing condition coverage.
 Short-term policies only protect against unforeseen incidents, covering basic medical needs and emergencies.
 If you have a pre-existing medical condition, a short-term insurance plan may not provide you with the coverage you need.

 No. Short-term insurance plans are not required to comply with ACA coverage requirements.